You can use a foreach loop statement to copy to and from multiple locations listed in a CSV file.

 foreach ($row in $table) { commands to be repeated for each row in your CSV }

 The lines you add between the brackets of your foreach statement are repeated for each row in a CSV file.
-This allows you to establish a list of parameters like Site URLs, list names, List views, and more, to dictate the flow of your migration.
+This allows you to establish a list of parameters, such as Site URLs, list names, List views, and more, to dictate the flow of your migration.

 Examples